danielj-n/quickgif/README.md

 ## Other notes:
 - There's no binary available because we never generated one
+- This repo has no license because this is a deeply unserious project
 - There is a shell.nix however npm requires a lot of dynamic linking which gets tricky on Nix.
 The cursor environment does some magic to find all these libraries and run this correctly from its command line.